KrishRio21/KrishRio21/README.md

 </picture>

 ### 👨‍💻 About Me
-I am a passionate web developer with a solid foundation in both front-end and back-end technologies.
+I am a passionate ethical hacker and web developer with a solid foundation in cybersecurity and both front-end and back-end technologies.
 I enjoy building responsive and user-friendly web applications.

 ### 🌟 Check Out My Work
 Explore my portfolio to see some of the projects I've worked on: [**Krish.vercel.app**](https://portfolio-krishs-projects-41491346.vercel.app/)